kawu/hhu-dl-materials-2020/backprop/README.md

 Re-implement `torch.dot` as a custom autograd function.

-**Hint**: it may be simpler to first express the dot product as a composition of two more primitive functions and implement their autograd variants instead.
-However, the dot product implemented as a primitive autograd function is more efficient.
+**Hint**: You can either represent dot product as a composition of two more primitive functions and implement their autograd variants instead.
+However, the dot product implemented as a primitive autograd function may be more efficient.

 ### Matrix-vector product

 Re-implement `torch.mv` as a custom autograd function.

-**WARNING**.
-This one may be more difficult to solve.
+**Hint**.
+Use the multivariate chaine rule to solve this exercise on paper first (you should actually do the calculations on paper first for other exercises, too; the matrix-vector product exercise is simply more difficult to solve, especially without proper preparations).

 ## Footnotes